lukecavabarrett/pna/README.md

 ## Acknowledgements

-The authors would like to thank Saro Passaro for running some of the tests presented in this repository and Giorgos Bouritsas, Fabrizio Frasca and Zhanghao Wu for pointing out some issues with the code.
+The authors would like to thank Saro Passaro for running some of the tests presented in this repository and Giorgos Bouritsas, Fabrizio Frasca, Leonardo Cotta and Zhanghao Wu for pointing out some issues with the code.